EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Placement

-Start positionThe shoulder at 90° abduction with arm 90° flexed, the palm of the hand pointing downward
+Start positionThe shoulder at 90° abduction with the arm 90° flexed, the palm pointing downward

-LocationAt 50% of line posterior crista of acromion – olecranon, 2 fingers medial to this line
+LocationAt 50% of the line posterior crista of acromion–olecranon, two fingers medial to this line

 OrientationParallel to line posterior crista of acromion – olecranon

-TestExtend the elbow while applying pressure to the forearm in the direction of flexion
+TestExtend the elbow while applying pressure to the forearm in the flexion direction.

 Triceps Bracchi (lateral head)